by Chris R. Morgan

 I am dispirited, pardon me.
 But if you opt for the former, which I am hopeful and confident you will, I need more than your word to propel its implementation, more even than your basic trust that it can get done against present constraints.
 [REDACTED], in its present state, is undirectable.
 If it functions it does so in spite of me, it does so out of what I’m simply going to call force of habit, a series of motions and stereotyped patterns combined into one overbearing entity, born out of decisions the intents of which have since become perverted, for reasons long ago forgotten.
 Doing nothing, not even the latter option, however, will have adverse effects on everybody, not least of all the patients, who are betrayed by such inaction.
 Their options are bad ones, which I can either accelerate or delay for them at present, but not avoid or soften.

-I hope, in any case, that you will consider all of these options—not limited, of course, to simply removing me from this position.
+I hope that you will consider all of these options—not limited, of course, to simply removing me from this position.
 Know that I will respect and abide by whatever direction you give.